markdbenson/markbenson.io/_source/experience/2012-09-exosite-chief-technology-officer.md

 title: "Chief Technology Officer"
 company: Exosite
 location: Minneapolis, MN
-start: May 2013
+start: September 2012
-end: Present
+end: October 2018
 logo: /images/logo-exosite.png
-date: 2013-05-01 16:38:49
+date: 2012-09-01 16:38:49
 categories: experience
 ---

-* Create, maintain, and grow 5-year technology roadmap for the company to ensure long-term stability and position in the emerging Internet of Things movement.
+* Responsible for 5-year technology roadmap for the company to ensure long-term stability and position in the emerging Industrial Internet of Things market.

-* Oversee technical talent for information technology, design services, R&D, technical writing, and support services, including recruitment, hiring, career development, performance management, and retention for positions ranging from Vice Presidents to Directors to Managers to engineers and other administrative staff.
+* Responsible for technical talent for information technology, engineering, product management, technical communications, quality assurance, information security, and support services, including recruitment, hiring, career development, performance management, and retention for positions ranging from Vice Presidents to Directors to Managers to engineers and other administrative staff.

-* Speak at community and professional events as an industry thought-leader and communicator to further the M2M/IoT industry, and also grow Exosite brand strength in the marketplace.
+* Frequent speaker at community and professional events as an industry thought-leader and communicator to further the enterprise IoT industry, and grow Exosite brand strength in the marketplace.

-* Define and grow the company's intellectual property portfolio, including patent prosecution, trademarks, and software license terms, and contracts.
+* Responsible for the company's intellectual property portfolio, including patent prosecution, trademarks, and software license terms, and contracts.

+* Responsible for competitive strategy and intelligence including win/loss analysis, competitive dimensions, competitive forces, competitive landscape predictions, and the strategy for developing symbiotic ecosystem partnerships.

+* Responsible for corporate metrics and dashboards to give insight into business performance and to drive the leadership team to action-oriented, data-driven decisions and results.